Social

 Global Business Support and SBUs have been strengthening their cooperation on outsourcing products to improve global quality assurance.

-At the global level, the Group is continuously working with its partners and suppliers to enhance the overall quality of outsourced products and deliver superior quality to customers.
-This includes providing training and other supplier development that instills high quality standards and criteria which focuses on assuring early detection of any potential issues.
+At the global level, Bridgestone is continuously working with its partners and suppliers to enhance the overall quality of outsourced products and deliver superior quality to customers.
+This includes providing training and other supplier development that instill high quality standards and criteria which focus on assuring early detection of any potential issues.

 Quality assurance in manufacturing

-The Group seeks to identify potential quality risks at its production sites and proactively implements preventive actions using failure mode and effect analysis (FMEA) quality assurance methods and by focusing on Critical to Quality inputs.
+Bridgestone seeks to identify potential quality risks at its production sites and proactively implements preventive actions using Failure Mode and Effects analysis (FMEA) quality assurance methods and by focusing on Critical to Quality (CTQ) inputs.

-To minimize risks and deliver superior quality products, we define and standardize quality requirements as a PQARL based on domestic and international best practices.
-We publish global quality investment guidelines every year regarding investments to improve the level of quality assurance necessary to meet these requirements, and regularly conduct assessments to confirm the status of implementation on sites.
+To minimize risks and deliver superior quality products, Bridgestone defines and standardizes quality requirements as a Process Quality Assurance Reference List (PQARL) based on domestic and international best practices.
+Every year, Bridgestone publishes global quality investment guidelines regarding investments to improve the level of quality assurance necessary to meet these requirements and regularly conducts assessments to confirm the status of implementation at sites.

-The Group has established a system to share best practices and continuous improvement activities at the global level, to ensure all facilities are aligned on state-of-the-art manufacturing processes.
+Bridgestone has established a system to share best practices and continuous improvement activities at the global level to ensure all facilities are aligned on state-of-the-art manufacturing processes.

 Promotion of prevention activities

-The Group promotes the application of risk-based thinking at all levels of the business based on ISO standards applied throughout the value chain (product strategy, development, procurement, manufacturing, distribution, sales, and service).
+Bridgestone promotes the application of risk-based thinking at all levels of the business based on ISO standards applied throughout the value chain (product strategy, development, procurement, manufacturing, logistics, sales, and service).

-Especially during development and production, the Group carries out APQP, performs design failure mode and effect analysis (D-FMEA) and process failure mode and effects analysis (P-FMEA), while cross functional teams conduct regular design reviews at each stage of the process.
+Especially during development and production, Bridgestone carries out the Advanced Product Quality Planning (APQP) and performs both Design Failure Mode and Effects analysis (D-FMEA) and Process Failure Mode and Effects analysis (P-FMEA).
+In parallel, cross functional teams conduct regular design reviews at each stage of the process.

-The Group continuously monitors quality KPIs in each SBU to trigger actions at an early stage and exchanges best practices and new learnings among all locations to prevent recurrence of quality issues.
+Bridgestone continuously monitors quality KPIs in each SBU to trigger actions at an early stage, and it exchanges best practices and new learnings among all locations to prevent recurrence of quality issues.

 Market initiatives